 The raw material then proceeds to the dye-house, where it undergoes dyeing to achieve the specific shades in our palette.
 By dyeing the fibers before the spinning process, we ensure gentler treatment, leading to a softer finished product.
 Our mill has invested in cutting-edge dye-house controllers, enabling us to dye at lower temperatures, which is not only better for the fibers but also promotes environmental sustainability.

-Next, the Color Department expertly blends various dye batches, creating mixtures of colors for heathered or melange shades, or solid colors for a more uniform look.
-The carding process follows, during which the fibers pass over meticulously set wired rollers, aligning them, smoothing out imperfections, and blending the shades harmoniously.
+Next, the Colour Department expertly blends various dye batches, creating mixtures of colours for heathered or melange shades, or solid colours for a more uniform look.
+The carding process follows, during which the fibres pass over meticulously set wired rollers, aligning them, smoothing out imperfections, and blending the shades harmoniously.
 The objective is to achieve the most even slubbing possible.

-Once the carding process is complete, smooth and combed fibers are transformed into yarn in our spinning department.
-Our mill employs modern mules, known for producing rounder yarn that preserves the soft handle of the fibers and avoids damage.
+Once the carding process is complete, smooth and combed fibres are transformed into yarn in our spinning department.
+Our mill employs modern mules, known for producing rounder yarn that preserves the soft handle of the fibres and avoids damage.
 Though a laborious method, it guarantees the highest quality yarn.

 After spinning, the yarn is wound onto larger cones, meticulously checked for imperfections, and cleared of any irregularities.
-Advanced detectors identify variations in thickness, colored fiber contamination, and other flaws, which are then meticulously corrected, ensuring a flawless final product.
+Advanced detectors identify variations in thickness, coloured fibre contamination, and other flaws, which are then meticulously corrected, ensuring a flawless final product.

 In our twisting department, yarns destined to be plied are twisted together.
 Currently, all the yarn we use at Rove is two-ply, with two ends carefully twisted.
 The degree of twist employed can vary among mills, with a looser twist resulting in a softer handle but potentially more prone to bobbling or pilling.
 Our mill uses a slightly tighter twist, enhancing durability and minimizing excessive pilling.